EventFlow: Forecasting Temporal Point Processes with Flow Matching: Experiments

-In Table \ref{tab:forecast_ablation}, we additionally vary the number of function evaluations (NFEs) used at test time, i.e., the number of steps $K$ used in the ODE solver in Algorithm \ref{alg:sampling}.
+\looseness=-1 In Table \ref{tab:forecast_ablation}, we additionally vary the number of function evaluations (NFEs) used at test time, i.e., the number of steps $K$ used in the ODE solver in Algorithm \ref{alg:sampling}.
 We find that reducing $K$ results in minimal (or no) loss in performance.
 Even with only a single NFE, \texttt{EventFlow} is able to obtain state-of-the-art performance.
-This is because, although the vector fields \eqref{eqn:marginal_vf} in \texttt{EventFlow} are generally non-linear, we find that our construction produces paths which are approximately so.
-In contrast, Add-and-Thin uses 100 NFEs, while the NFEs for the autoregressive models scale linearly with the number of sampled events.
+This is due to the fact that, although the vector fields (Equation \eqref{eqn:marginal_vf}) in \texttt{EventFlow} are generally non-linear, we find qualitatively that our construction produces paths which are approximately so.
+In contrast, Add-and-Thin uses 100 NFEs, while the NFEs for the autoregressive models scale linearly with the number of generated events.

-To evaluate the predictions of event counts, ${p_\phi(n \mid \HH)}$, we report the mean absolute relative error (MARE) between the true and predicted event counts.
-This is reported in Table \ref{tab:mape}.
-Our model achieves strong performance on this metric as it decouples the event count prediction from the event time prediction, allowing us to train explicitly for each task.
+To evaluate the event count predictions, ${p_\phi(n \mid \HH)}$, we report the mean absolute relative error (MARE) between the true and predicted counts in Table \ref{tab:mape}.
+Our model achieves strong performance on this metric as it decouples the event count prediction from the event time prediction, training explicitly for each task.
 The baselines, on the other hand, only model $n$ implicitly.
 See Appendix \ref{appendix:additional_experiments} for details and standard deviations.